rebus-ink/ink-API/README.md

 The documentation for the routes is available at https://rebusfoundation.github.io/reader-api.

+### Key Concepts
+The documentation for key concepts in the API is available here ./guides/development.md

 ## Contributing

 This project is still in the very early stages and is not yet ready for unsolicited contributions.